overture-stack/docs/website/docs/contributing.md

 1. **Fork the Repository**: Fork the Overture repository on GitHub.
 2. **Clone Your Fork**: Clone your forked repository to your local machine.
 3. **Create a New Branch**: Create a new branch for your changes.
+Use lowercase and hyphens (e.g., `feature/user-authentication`).
+Include ticket/issue numbers when applicable (e.g., `feature/PROJ-123-user-authentication`).
+The following is a list of our standard branches:

+   - `main` is for stable production code
+   - `develop` is the integration branch for new features
+   - `feature/<name>` for feature branches
+   - `release/v<version>` for release branches
+   - `hotfix/<name>` for hotfix branches

 4. **Make Your Changes**: Implement your changes and commit them to your branch.
+Write clear, concise commit messages in present tense (e.g., "Add feature" not "Added feature").
+Reference issue numbers in commits when applicable
 5. **Push Your Changes**: Push your changes to your forked repository.
 6. **Submit a Pull Request**: Open a pull request against the main repository.